 The Chetson Firm represented a client that was charged with Larceny, which could have meant 12 months in prison.
-Mr. Chetson negotiated a plea resulting in a purely probationary sentence.
+Raleigh criminal defense lawyer Damon Chetson negotiated a plea resulting in a purely probationary sentence.
 In addition, Mr. Chetson was able to secure unsupervised probation upon payment of restitution, which resulted in no special conditions of probation.Father Molested Daughter, Misdemeanor

 Client admitted to police and ex-wife that he inappropriately touched their 14 year old daughter.
 After submitting the client to extensive therapy and psychological testing, prosecutor reduced the charge to a misdemeanor and client avoided sex offender registry.CPS Allegations Refuted